-Figure 10: Solar PV system disconnects and electrical panels Photo: SkyFire Energy
+Figure 8: Solar PV system disconnects and electrical panels Photo: SkyFire Energy.

-Labelling and rapid shutdown - A rapid shutdown feature allows firefighters to rapidly stop the flow of electric current through cabling and equipment connected to PV modules.
-This reduces risk of severe electric shock when cutting into roofs and walls for venting.
-Labelling is also required to provide accurate information about the solar PV system and electric shock risks.20
+- 4. Labelling and rapid shutdown A rapid shutdown feature allows firefighters to rapidly stop the flow of electric current through cabling and equipment connected to PV modules.
+This reduces the risk of severe electric shock when cutting into roofs and walls for venting.
+Labelling is also required to provide accurate information about the solar PV system and electric shock risks.20 - 5.
+Mounting (racking) PV systems may be mounted on building walls (facades) or roofs, or directly on the ground.
+The racking and attachments should be designed and installed to withstand the weight of the PV modules, as well as uplift caused by wind and weather (e.g. intermittent snow).

-Figure 11: Rapid shutdown device (left) and DC disconnect with appropriate labeling (right) Photo: SkyFire Energy and Green Sun Rising
+Figure 9: Rapid shutdown device (left) and DC disconnect with appropriate labeling (right) Photo: SkyFire Energy and Green Sun Rising